-All student organizations must keep an updated copy of their constitution on file with the Dean of Students Office.
+All student organizations must keep an updated copy of their constitution on file with the Office of Student Life.
 Student organizations must abide by their constitution as well as the Carthage Community Code.
 Failure to do so may result in a disciplinary investigation and finding against the accused organization.
-Complaints or reports of an organization’s failure to abide by the terms of their constitution, or by the terms of the Community Code, will be investigated and acted upon by the Dean of Students Office.
+Complaints or reports of an organization’s failure to abide by the terms of their constitution, or by the terms of the Community Code, will be investigated and acted upon by the Office of Student Life.

 All members of a Carthage organization must be registered members of the Carthage Community (i.e. student, staff, faculty, administration).
 The College imposes no grade requirements for participation in an organization, with the exception of Greek organizations.
 Individual groups may impose academic requirements.
 Any members wishing to hold elected or appointed office in an organization must attain a minimum of 2.00 cumulative grade point average at the beginning of the semester the member would assume the duties of the office, and maintain a minimum of 2.00 cumulative grade point average while holding office.
 Organizations, however, may impose higher standards.